-The pitman shaft is carried in two bronze bushings in steering gear housing and one the steering shaft, transmission control shaft and selector control rod.
-The column jacket is supported at the lower flange of instrument panel by a split "pillow-block" type bracket attached by two bolts.
+The steering gear column jacket is bolted to a flange on steering gear housing, at which joint a felt seal is located to prevent engine noise and fumes from passing through jacket into the car body.
+The column jacket houses the steering shaft, transmission control shaft, and the selector control rod when required for synchromesh transmission.
+The column jacket is supported below the instrument panel by a split "pillowblock" type bracket attached by two bolts.
 A rubber liner is located between the jacket and the bracket to eliminate squeaks at this point.
-The steering wheel may be set lower than production standard by installing special spacers between the instrument panel flange and the column bracket.
+The steering wheel height may be changed slightly from production standard if necessary.